Autorevision/autorevision/README.md

 ```

 If you pass a variable name it will echo it to the standard output.
-If used with the sh output it will cache the output for use outside a repo.
+If used with the sh output it will use the file as a cache for use outside a repo so it can still send the stored values of variables to stdout.

 For a list of the variables you can pass see the *Currently Extracted Data* section.